Full Life Achieves Accreditation

 Embracing Community and Culture: Kauila Haumea’s Journey with Full Life In the vibrant community of Hilo, Kauila Haumea stands as a beacon of resilience and cultural pride.
 Despite facing the challenges of isolation during the pandemic, Kauila’s spirit remained unyielded.
 His journey with Full Life, an organization dedicated to supporting individuals with developmental disabilities, has […]

-A man in a graduation cap and gown poses with his parents
+A man in a graduation cap and gown is posing for a picture with his parents

 By Full Life Hawaii May 16, 2024